ritzp30-dot/sleeve-study/README.md

 This work contains the data files of water consumption events of dogs of Experiment 1 and Experiment 2.
 DailyWC highlights the water consumption of dogs in Experiment 1 and WC_final_l highlights the water consumption associated with preferred scented sleeves and non-scented sleeves of dogs in Experiment 2.
-In addition, this project also contains a file named "Scale_Logger.ino"-an  ArduinoIDE code which was used for measuring water consumption events of dogs.
+In addition, this project also contains a file named "Scale_Logger.ino"-an  ArduinoIDE code used for measuring water consumption events of dogs.

 This ArduinoIDE code is licensed under Nathaniel Hall.